Accelerating Quadratic Transform and WMMSE: Quadratic Transform

 \section{Quadratic Transform}

-We start by reviewing a state-of-the-art FP method called the quadratic transform \cite{shen2018fractional1,shen2018fractional2}, and then establish its connection to the gradient projection method, based on which the accelerated quadratic transform is developed.
+We start by reviewing the quadratic transform \cite{shen2018fractional1,shen2018fractional2}, then establish its connection to the gradient projection, and lastly exploit this connection to incorporate Nesterov's extrapolation scheme \cite{Nesterov_book} into the quadratic transform and thereby accelerate the convergence.